 Even if you do not qualify for an order of protection, the abuser may have committed a crime.
 If you call the police, they may arrest him/her for a crime and you may get a restraining order through the criminal court.
-Remember that even if you do have an order of protection, you can still report him/her to the police if you believe s/he committed a crime against you.
+Remember that whether you do or do not have an order of protection, you can still report him/her to the police if you believe s/he committed a crime against you.

 Here is a list of some possible crimes in Puerto Rico that the abuser may have committed.
-You can click on the links to read the legal definition of each crime on our State Statutes page:
+You can click on the links to read the legal definitions in Spanish of each crime on our State Statutes page:

 - Aggravated abuse